RodricBr/Bash-Professional/README.md

 <br>

 # License
-> This repository is under the MIT License.
+> This repository is under the Apache v2.0 License.
 See `LICENSE` file for more information.

 <!--
 https://www.gnu.org/software/bash/manual/html_node/Definitions.html